← Back to blog

 What the agents told us

-In one premium-model run, Claude Sonnet produced an unsolicited synthesis that captured exactly what we were seeing:
+In one premium-model run, Claude Sonnet produced an unsolicited synthesis — a single output, not a repeated finding — that named the gap we were seeing from the data:

-The agent was right.
-And the fix was already in front of us.
-When we added propose_mandate (express intent) and auto-settle (complete without waiting for human review), the protocol became a planning tool, not just a recording tool.
+That framing matched the receipt-ratio data.
+When we added propose_record (express intent) and auto-settle (complete without waiting for human review), the protocol became a planning tool, not just a recording tool.

 The premium gap narrows

 Removing the dispatcher fixed this.
-Premium receipt ratio jumped 7x — from 23% to 160%.
+Premium receipt ratio jumped roughly 7x, from 23% to 160% on the matched run.
 The dispatcher was the planning trap.
 Premium models are thorough planners, and the dispatcher gave them a way to express “task complete” without producing evidence.
 Remove the shortcut, and premium models deliver.

 Model tierWith dispatcherWithout dispatcher